Dresel/MethodCache/README.md

         }
     }

 Now all the preparation is done and you can start with the real work.
-The classes you want to cache must contain an ICache Getter (can also be inherited from a baseclass).
+The classes you want to cache must contain an Cache Getter (can also be inherited from a baseclass).
 Let's start decorating ...

     // Mark the class to enable caching of every method ...